 In order to prevent entry of malicious persons into the building the center will go into lock down.
-Note: In the event it is a reservation crisis the announcement may come from EBCI Emergency Management Team.
+Note: In the event it is a reservation crisis the announcement may come from EBCI Emergency Management Team and/or Cherokee Police Department.